Irene Kharisma Sukandar: Career

 In 2014, Sukandar won for the second time the Asian Women's Championship, which was held that year in Sharjah, United Arab Emirates.
 This victory qualified her for the knockout Women's World Championship 2016.

-She won the G section (a ten-player round-robin tournament for female students) of the 2015 Moscow Open with a score of 7.5/9, two points ahead of the runner-up, Alina Kashlinskaya.
+She won the G section (a ten-player round-robin tournament for female students) of the 2015 Moscow Open with a score of 7½/9, two points ahead of the runner-up, Alina Kashlinskaya.
 At the Women's World Chess Championship 2015, Sukandar was knocked out in the first round by Salome Melia.

 In 2016, she shared first place in the Master section of the Continental Class Championships in Herndon, Virginia with Julio Sadorra, Sergey Erenburg and Priyadharshan Kannappan, and won the North Carolina Open with a score of 5/5 points.

+In October 2016, Sukandar reached her highest ranking amongst the FIDE Top 100 Women at 42.

-In 2018, she was the best female player at the Doeberl Cup by scoring 5.5/9 points.
-In November 2018, she won the 2018 Hjorth Open by scoring 7.5/9 points.
+In 2018, she was the best female player at the Doeberl Cup by scoring 5½/9 points.
+In November 2018, she won the 2018 Hjorth Open by scoring 7½/9 points.

 Between August 17 and August 25, 2022, Sukandar participated in the 28th Abu Dhabi International Chess Festival, a 9-round Swiss-system tournament held in the United Arab Emirates.
 She scored 5/9 points (4 wins, 3 losses, 2 draws) (Note: This includes wins against AGM Choudary B Vishal (2077), GM Baadur Jobava (2585), IM Vignesh N. R. (2467) and GM Robert Hovhannisyan (2599); losses against GM Raunak Sadhwani (2622), GM Jorden Van Foreest (2680) and GM Mahammad Muradli (2552); 2 draws against GM Wang Hao (2735) and GM Leon Luke Mendonca (2571).
 This numbers inside the brackets represent the opponent's elo rating.) and had a tournament performance rating of 2586, earning her second GM norm.